 Lego Going Green...ish!

-The world-famous toy brand has started production on a range of sustainable LEGO
+World-famous toy brand has started production on sustainable LEGO

 What's Going On Here?